 The adviser believes investors may benefit from a non-traditional, flexible approach that targets opportunities and manages risk through a quantitative relative strength research process.
-The adviser's quantitative model seeks to tactically position the portfolio in a "risk-on" or "risk-off" allocation which it believes results in an unbiased and repeatable process that seeks long-term capital appreciation while minimizing overall volatility.
+The adviser's quantitative model seeks to tactically position the portfolio in a "risk-on" or "risk-off" allocation which it believes results in an unbiased and repeatable process that seeks long-term capital appreciation, with a secondary objective of income, while minimizing overall volatility.